debsfong/quizfoo/docs/production-readme.md

 ### Students

   Users are required sign up with an email address.
 In addition to ensuring uniqueness, this feature was created with the future in mind.
 Students would be able to join classes and teachers would be able to email quizzes to their students.
-Unlike teachers, students would not be bale to create quizzes, but they would be able to view their responses to quizzes that they have taken.
+Unlike teachers, students would not be able to create quizzes, but they would be able to view their responses to quizzes that they have taken.

 ### Parents